KillerzScrubbie/fragile/README.md

 - Added Background music.
 - Added main menu.
 - Tested on 2 iPhone devices at different resolution.
-~~- Implemented a script from MIT to help with different mobile resolutions.
+- ~~Implemented a script from MIT to help with different mobile resolutions.
 (WIP as the aspect ratio is not the same across devices)~~ *Unused due to conflicts with Cinemachine*
 - Added Spikes
 - Added a basic game loop once the player has died
 - Added login and Register